DanielDayan-Tera/Lab4DigitalSystemsGroup32/README.md

 ## Lab Summary

 Summarize your learnings from the lab here.
 We learned and used a K-map to be able to get the Max and Min terms of a truth table, and converted it to a equation which we also converted to Verilog.
-We got to see the Max Min and Native equations all gave us the same resaults if done correctly.
+We got to see the Max, Min, and Native equations all gave us the same results if done correctly.

 ## Lab Questions